TotemSmartBus/Hytra/README.md

 # Hytra

-A Hybrid Data System Called Hytra for Conducting Fast Real-time and Historical Queries over Open Bus Trajectory Data.
+A Lightweight and Hybrid Framework for Conducting Fast Real-time and Historical Queries over Trajectory Data.

 ## Repository Overview